EnterpriseDB/tpa/docs/src/tpaexec-hooks.md

 ## New hooks

-2ndQuadrant adds new hooks to TPAexec as the need arises.
+EDB adds new hooks to TPAexec as the need arises.
 If your use case is not covered by the existing hooks, please contact us to discuss the matter.